linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 Chapter 29 describes the residential mortgage market where homeowners

-- btain funding to purchase a home and the types of mortgage loans.
+obtain funding to purchase a home and the types of mortgage loans.
 The pooling of residential mortgage loans to create a residential mortgagebacked security is the subject of chapter 30.
 In that chapter, agency residential mortgage-backed securities and residential private-label mortgage-backed securities are described.
 Also described in that chapter are